quite/age-plugin-tkey/README.md

 In the following we create a new keypair/identity and learn about the public key/recipient that is us.
 Then we encrypt a note to ourselves, and proceed to decrypt it.
+The LED on the TKey will shine yellow when the X25519 app has been loaded (and will flash in the same colour when it needs to be touched).

 ```
 $ age-plugin-tkey --generate >my-keys